-The Environmental Efficiency and Resilience Strategy (PDF) incorporates the Carbon Management Plan, Affordable Warmth Strategy, Climate Change Strategy and the Water Strategy to provide an holistic approach to environmental issues faced by the Borough.
+The Sustainable Development and Environmental Efficiency Strategy (SDEES) (PDF) incorporates the Carbon Management Plan, Affordable Warmth Strategy, Climate Change Strategy and the Water Strategy to provide an holistic approach to environmental issues faced by the Borough.
 The action plan that supports this document will be reviewed on a regular basis.

 Climate change strategy